3 convicted in 2014 downing of Malaysian jet over Ukraine

 Against the geopolitical upheaval caused by Russia’s invasion of Ukraine this year, the court held that Moscow in 2014 had overall control of the self-proclaimed Donetsk People’s Republic, the separatist area where the missile was launched.

-Presiding Judge Hendrik Steenhuis said evidence presented by prosecutors in the trial that lasted more than two years proved the Boeing 777 was brought down by a Buk missile fired by pro-Moscow Ukrainian fighters on July 17, 2014.
+Presiding Judge Hendrik Steenhuis said evidence presented by prosecutors in the trial — which lasted more than two years — proved that the Boeing 777 was brought down by a Buk missile fired by pro-Moscow Ukrainian fighters on July 17, 2014.
 The crash scattered wreckage and bodies over farmland and fields of sunflowers.

-The 298 passengers and crew came from more than a dozen countries, although nearly 200 were Dutch citizens.
+The 298 passengers and crew killed in the downing came from more than a dozen countries, although nearly 200 were Dutch citizens.

 As relatives of the victims blinked away tears, Steenhuis described their torment of having to wait for the remains of their loved ones to be returned to them.